SambhuBiswakarma00/Complete-CICD-with-Jenkins/Doc/Phase-5 : Monitoring.md

 ## Step 4: Configure Grafana to use Prometheus and Loki as Data Sources

 Add Prometheus Data Source:
-- Open Grafana in your web browser (http://localhost:3000) and log in (default user: admin, password: admin).
+- Open Grafana in your web browser (http://server_ip:8080)
 - Go to Configuration -> Data Sources -> Add data source.
-- Select Prometheus and set the URL to http://localhost:9090.
+- Select Prometheus and set the URL to http://prometheus_server_ip:9090.
 - Save & test the data source.

 Add Loki Data Source:
 - Go to Configuration -> Data Sources -> Add data source.
-- Select Loki and set the URL to http://localhost:3100.
+- Select Loki and set the URL to http://loki_server_ip:3100.
 - Save & test the data source.

 ## Step 5: Create Dashboards in Grafana